bcomnes/nanocomponent-cache/README.md

 Force instantiate the class instance at `key`.
 Follows the same override behavior as `get`.
 If you must change `args` on a key, this is the safest way to do that.

-Returns the newly created instance.s
+Returns the newly created instance.

 ### `c.gc()`

 Run the various `gc` functions defined.
 For each key, only the most specific `gc` function set is run.
 Return `true` from the `gc` functions to garbage collect that instance, and `false` to preserve.

 This is used to clean out instances you no longer need.
+Because this iterates over all keys with instances, run this often enough so that the key set doesn't grow too large but not too often to create unnecessary delays in render loops.

 ### `c.clear()`